parmacalcio1913/line-breaking-passes/README.md

 # Line-Breaking Passes Detection

-A Python implementation for detecting line-breaking passes in football using tracking data, developed by Parma Calcio 1913's analytics team.
+A Python implementation for detecting line-breaking passes in football using tracking data, developed by Parma Calcio 1913's Data&Analytics team.

 ## Overview